-Based on our findings and developments to date, we will now address areas required to bring this product to commercial success through an Enterprise Ireland funded programme, in collaboration with an industrial partner (Oriel), for a single specific product target- A new Smart Wound Healing Dressing which for the purposes of this study we call GRAFT (Gel Release Away Film Technology).
+Based on our findings and developments to date, we will now address areas required to bring this product to commercial success through an Enterprise Ireland funded programme, in collaboration with an industrial partner (Oriel), for a single specific product target- a new Smart Wound Healing Dressing which for the purposes of this study we call GRAFT (Gel Release Away Film Technology).
 The project will employ cell and molecular biology techniques as well as in vitro organotypic modelling of chronic wounds to address this challenge.
+We are now seeking to hire a Post Doctoral Researcher to work with us on this project.

-Duties and Responsibilities
+Duties & Responsibilities